dtsornoi/angular_practice/README.md

 Aim of this project was to practice Angular fundamentals.
 Components, Routing, Data managment.(No Http handling in this project).
 Created Simple login screen (usename: admin password: admin / hardcoded).
 Cretaed Subscribe screen, which won't create a new user, becouse of the Persistence layer absence.
 Created a simple Dashboard and Side-menu.
+**Did not do UNIT test, on the moment of current task creation, did not study how to do UNIT tests in Angular**